frappant/common-website-translations/README.md

 ## Note
 Please be aware that this list has only just been created and as such, is neither complete nor free of bugs.
 We're working on it, so be patient please!
+The .tsv file is a Tab Separated Values format: like CSV, but using tabs instead of commas to separate the data columns.

 ## Description
 Anyone who ever works on a website in multiple languages knows that at some point, there is a painful